digital

 We are currently working on a research prototype to experiment with the design space available to us.
 The short term goal is to build a small-scale deployment of a million documents.

-Interested in supporting resilient digital preservation?
+interested in supporting resilient digital preservation?

-Looking for sponsors & funding
+looking for sponsors & funding